Biden wanted to use the State of the Union speech to pivot to his agenda. Then Russia started a land war.

 Either way, the threat to the international order posed by Russia’s invasion of its neighbor will be a defining element.

-“The magnitude of the visceral reaction to what’s going on there is so significant that it’s just hard for me to imagine him just relegating it to point number five,” said Michael Waldman, who helped write four of President Bill Clinton’s State of the Union addresses and is now president of the Brennan Center for Justice at the NYU School of Law.
-“Biden needs to rally the democrats — with a small ’d’ — against the autocrats worldwide, and he cares a lot about that.”
+“The magnitude of the visceral reaction to what’s going on there is so significant that it’s just hard for me to imagine him just relegating it to point number five,” said Michael Waldman, who helped write four of President Bill Clinton’s State of the Union addresses and is now president of the Brennan Center for Justice at NYU School of Law.
+“Biden needs to rally the democrats — with a small ‘d’ — against the autocrats worldwide, and he cares a lot about that.”

 Biden’s allies said his background in foreign policy and his longtime goal of shoring up America’s alliances following the Trump presidency make it natural for him to address the consequences of Russia’s invasion.